 Recognised impact

-Watch the transformation of the landscape of forest restoration intended for SAF (Agroforestry Systems) at the Anauá Nursery, part of the FASB Programme, in the municipality of Teixeira de Freitas.
+Watch the video below to see the transformation of the landscape resulting from reforestation efforts for agroforestry systems (SAF) at the Anauá Nursery, part of the FASB Program in the municipality of Teixeira de Freitas—a project we visited on the 2nd.

 Before: 2023 / After: 2026.